 Flexibility can be developed at any age, given the appropriate training; however, the rate of development may not be the same at every age for all athletes.
 Generally, research indicates that small children are quite supple and that during the school years-flexibility until about puberty, then increases throughout adolescence.
 After adolescence, however, flexibility tends to level off and then decrease.
 Although flexibility decreases with age, the loss appears to be minimized in those who remain active.
 Research has found that maturational age is measured by sexual maturity, rather than by chronological age, was better correlated with strength and flexibility in the lower extremity.
 However, many parents, coaches and adolescent athletes fail ‘to consider developmental variation (which) often leads to inappropriate performance expectations and an unsatisfactory sports experience’.(Pratt(1989))

 A primary factor responsible for flexibility decreasing with age is certain changes in the connective tissues of the body.
 Surprisingly, it has been suggested that exercise delays the loss of flexibility due to dehydration within the connective tissues.
-This is based on the theory that stretching simulates the production or retention of lubricants between the connective tissue fibres, thus preventing adhesions.
+This is based on the theory that stretching stimulates the production or retention of lubricants between the connective tissue fibers, thus preventing adhesions.

-Other physical changes that occur with ageing and affect flexibility include:
+Other physical changes that occur with aging and affect flexibility include:

 - Increased calcium deposits.